caseyfrost/AirflowMiniProject/README.md

 # AirflowMiniProject
-Create and run a simple dag to download and process stock data.
+1. Create and run a simple dag to download and process stock data.

 This basic project uses the sequential executor, SQLite, and stores data in a local directory

+2. Create and run a simple dag to check the Airflow logs for error messages, count them, and return the count of error messages and the error messages themselves.

 ## Instructions